-The calculator image in the TI-SmartView[TM] program is freely scalable.
+The calculator images in the TI-SmartView[TM] software are freely scalable.
 In addition to choosing small, medium, and large emulator sizes, you can click and drag the TI-SmartView[TM] window borders to display the application in a window that is a custom size.